pedroassumpcao/incident/examples/bank/README.md

 #### Command Handler

 The **Command Handler** is the entry point in the command model.
 Its task is receive, validate and exectue the command through the aggregate.
-If a command is invalid in its structure and basic data, the command handler will reject it, return a command error.
+If a command is invalid in its structure and basic data, the command handler will reject it, returning a invalid command error.

 ```elixir
 defmodule Bank.BankAccountCommandHandler do